-Other income, net was \$5.2 million and \$1.1 million for the three months ended September 28, 2019 and September 29, 2018, respectively.
-For the six months ended September 28, 2019 and September 29, 2018, Other income, net was \$8.0 million and \$3.9 million, respectively.
-The increase is primarily the result of a \$3.4 million net gain on the sale of idle land that was recognized in the current period.
-The current year period also includes an increase in interest income from higher interest rates on larger Cash and cash equivalents balances compared to the same period last year and additional income from improved results in non-marketable equity investment entities.
+Other income, net was \$2.2 million and \$0.3 million for the three months ended December 28, 2019 and December 29, 2018, respectively.
+The three months ended December 28, 2019 includes unrealized gains on corporate investments of \$0.3 million compared to losses of \$2.1 million for the three months ended December 29, 2018.
+The current year period also includes an increase in interest income from larger Cash and cash equivalents balances compared to the same period last year.